VictorAndres20/readme-notes/Node/ElectronJS/README.md

 // As an example, here we use the exposeInMainWorld API to expose the browsers
 // and node versions to the main window.
 // They'll be accessible at "window.versions".
+// Other example is that you can build main electron functions that need special NodeJS actions that React doesnt have
+// and use it in React context with window.something
+// For example you can register:
+//                   contextBridge.exposeInMainWorld("myfunc", () => console.log('Hi'));
+// and call it with "window.myfunc".
+//
+// You can invoke functions in electron.js (main.js) if you need some electron or node modules that here are undefined
+//                   contextBridge.exposeInMainWorld("electronScreen", async () => await ipcRenderer.invoke('electronScreen'));
+// In electron.js (main.js) you need to regiter in ipcMain that handler after webPreferences
+//
 process.once("loaded", () => {
   contextBridge.exposeInMainWorld("versions", process.versions);
 });